JGuan-lab/SFINN/README.md

     spektral == 1.2.0
     pandas == 1.1.5
     numpy == 1.19.5
- ## 3.TASK 1, Evaluate SFINN on single-cell datasets
+ ## 3. TASK 1, Evaluate SFINN on single-cell datasets
 ### 3.1 Prepare data
     # If you have a ground truth data list with pairs like (gene a, x1) labeled as (0, 1, 2), please use the following code for processing to generate a file that divides the candidate gene pairs into interval indices: